-As per the latest announcement made by the Finance Minister Nirmala Sitharaman on March 26th, 2020, the workers under the MGNREGA would get a hike of Rs.
+Finance Minister Nirmala Sitharaman on March 26th, 2020, the workers under the MGNREGA would get a hike of Rs.
 2000 each on an average.
 It was also announced that three crore senior citizens, persons with disabilities, and widows will get a one-time additional amount of Rs 1,000 in two installments which will be provided through DBT (Direct Benefit Transfer) over three months.
 This announcement was made as an initiative towards the loss caused by the Covid-19 outbreak.
-The 21 days lockdown is expected to cost the Indian Economy a cost of around 9 lakh crores.
+The 21 days lockdown was expected to cost the Indian Economy a cost of around 9 lakh crores.
 Funds worth Rs 31,000 crore are also to be provided to augment medical testing, screening, and providing better healthcare facilities to those who have been affected financially due to the Covid-19 outbreak.

 It is an important topic for the General Studies Syllabus of the UPSC for Civil Services Exam 2021.
 This government scheme is covered under Economic and Social Development for Prelims and Economy for Mains.